 Scala Opera House (Teatro Alla Scala) – opened in 1778 it’s one of the finest opera houses in Italy.
 It can fit 2,000 people at once.
 Visit the official website linked below to see the schedule.

 Travel Tip: you can get cheaper tickets for the Opera if you buy them one hour before the start of the show.
 You can also book a guided tour if you would only like to take a look at the inside and learn more about Scala Opera House’s history.

 Royal Palace of Milan

 It used to be the seat of government of Milan, today it’s a cultural center and home to different expositions.
 If you would like to visit exhibitions inside, make a reservation and purchase your tickets online.

 Milan Centrale Train Station

 Opened in 1931.
 It’s the largest railway station in Europe by volume.
 Around 300,000 people pass through the train station daily.
 You can also find a lot of shops and restaurants inside.
 However, be careful about your belongings, as there are a lot of pickpockets.

 Take a free walking tour

 If you’re on a budget, I highly recommend taking a free walking tour.
-It’s a great way to meet more people and learn more information about the place that you’re visiting.
-You can find a lot of different groups online simply by googling it.
+It’s a great way to meet more people and learn more information about the places that you’re visiting.
+You can find a lot of different groups online by simply googling it.